ShareGate Desktop relies on available Microsoft 365 APIs to migrate your Teams and there are a few limitations to consider.

-Note: It is not possible to run an incremental migration of your Teams at the moment.
-If you remigrate a Team that already exists at the destination, it will be duplicated.
+It is not possible to run an incremental migration of your Teams at the moment.
+If you remigrate a Team that already exists in the destination, it will be duplicated.

 ShareGate Desktop cannot access the majority of your channels' settings.
 Your users will have to reconfigure their channels manually after the migration.

-- The migration is limited to the last 50 messages including replies.
-All your other messages are stored in an HTML archive page that you will find in a new Message history tab at the destination.
+- The migration is limited to the last 50 conversations including replies.
+All your other conversations are stored in an HTML archive page that you will find in a new Message history tab in the destination.

-- Multiple replies to a message are merged into a single reply preserving the author and timestamp of each reply inline.
+- Multiple replies to a conversation are merged into a single reply preserving the author and timestamp of each reply inline.

 - The Meet Now post is not migrated.

 - Reactions (emojis at the top of your messages) are not migrated.